Paul-Feier/Raspberry-Pi-Temperature-Measurement/README.md

 The Raspberry Pi 3 has the following open source: https://github.com/Seeed-Studio/Seeed_Python_DHT and is sending 'POST' requests to the host PC with a code similar to '/temperature_pi/main.py'

-The following steps were used should you recreate this project: https://wiki.seeedstudio.com/Grove-Temperature_and_Humidity_Sensor_Pro/
+Here are the following steps should you recreate this project: https://wiki.seeedstudio.com/Grove-Temperature_and_Humidity_Sensor_Pro/